 The Hairy Long-nosed Armadillo is a four-legged animal.
 It weighs an average of 3 pounds.
 It looks like other armadillos but it has extra hair on its tail, back, and legs.
 This type of animal was found by zoologist Markus Boitard in 1977 and is now believed to be extinct.

 Hairy long-nosed armadillos live in South America and eat plants, insects, and small animals.
-Hairy Long-nosed Armadillo is an extinct species of mammal from South America.
+The hairy Long-nosed Armadillo is an extinct species of mammal from South America.

 It is a type of armadillo, which is a mammal known for having a leathery armor shell.